 Curtiss-Wright Corp.
 (CW) specializes in advanced engineering solutions for aerospace, defense, industrial and power generation markets.
 CW had another solid quarter as growth is driven by secular themes - naval defense (support for continued investment), commercial aerospace (new mandates for voice and data recorders), and nuclear (aftermarket and small modular nuclear power).
 Margins are benefitting from strong growth and restructuring and operational excellence initiatives.
-When we met with the senior management team in early June, we walked away confident that these trends will continue.
+When we met with the senior management team in early June, we walked away confident that these trends will continue and we remain comfortable with our relatively high weight.